nagasudhirpulla/taming_python/blog/skills/flask_ssl.md

 ```
 Using the above command, openssl in git can be used to generate the self-signed SSL certificate files

-## Using .key and .pem files of the SSL certificate
+## Using .key and .pem files for HTTPS in flask
 * key and pem files can be generated from an SSL certificate or generated from a utility like OpenSSL
 * pem file is the certificate file and key file is the private key file of the SSL certificate